JBX028/SARAH-Plugin-Mopidy/README.md

 If you choose a Raspberry PI, a usb sound card is almost required to have enough quality.
 Personally, I purchased [iMic](http://store.griffintechnology.com/catalog/product/view/_ignore_category/1/id/623/s/imic/)

+Install this plugin into `/pluggin`

+Download this [zip](https://docs.google.com/file/d/0B9GNu6yI-oQkMGxWUFFCckptMzQ/edit?usp=sharing) and unzip the content into this plugin directory at the same level than `Lib`

 CONFIGURATION
 -------------